cookie2/Final_Project_Programming/README.md

 			python -m spacy download en_core_web_sm
 	Warning:
 		I am not sure if the commands for Mac OS are correct.
-		Because i am so poor, cannot afford the Macbook.
+		Because I am so poor, cannot afford the Macbook.
 	If you use Jupyter, create a block and paste:
 		!pip install --upgrade ***package***
 		python -m spacy download en_core_web_sm